nik-maheshwari/genome-mining/README.md

 # genome-mining
-This repository consists of a series of Perl scripts to mine for lanthieptide gene clusters from bacterial genome.
+This repository consists of a series of Perl scripts to mine for lanthipeptide gene clusters from bacterial genome.
+Please download as a Zip file and follow the instructions below.

 Please read completely.